davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- Paschal and Dharun are named winners in the 2025 Qualcomm Innovation Fellowship competition.
+Congratulations!
+- Another paper accepted to **USENIX'25**.
+Congrats to Ritvik and the team!
-- Paschal Amusuo completes his prelim exam..
+- Paschal Amusuo completes his prelim exam.
 Congrats to the new PhD Candidate!
 - Wenxin Jiang defends his doctoral thesis.
 Congrats to Dr. Jiang!
 Wenxin will start soon as a Research Software Engineer at Socket.
 - One paper accepted to **AsiaCCS'25**: an SoK on Regex Denial of Service (ReDoS).
 Congrats to Berk and Ethan!
 - Kelechi's poster won **Best Poster** at Purdue's 2025 CERIAS symposium.
 Congrats Kelechi!